rapid7/metasploit-framework/git/Git-cheatsheet.md

     `git pull`

-* Push commits to to the origin/master (like an SVN commit):
+* Push commits to the origin/master (like an SVN commit):

     `git push origin master`